pesfandiar/essential-javascript-links/README.md

 * [React](https://github.com/facebook/react) What do Facebook, Instagram, Netflix and PayPal have in common?
 React. #code
 * [Cycle.js](http://cycle.js.org) Like React, but more functional & reactive #code
 * [Lodash-FP](https://github.com/lodash-archive/lodash-fp) Like Underscore, but much faster, and featuring a more expressive API. #code
+* [Ramda](http://ramdajs.com/) Like Lodash and Underscore, but with all functions automatically curried, and parameters arranged so that the data to be operated on is supplied last. #code
 * [RxJS](https://github.com/Reactive-Extensions/RxJS) Reactive extensions for JavaScript.
 [What's reactive?](https://medium.com/javascript-scene/the-two-pillars-of-javascript-pt-2-functional-programming-a63aa53a41a4) #code
 * [Page.js](https://github.com/visionmedia/page.js) Tiny client-side router, inspired by Express. #code
 * [Moment](http://momentjs.com/docs/) A lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates. #code